-With follow-me from VirtualPBX, you never have to miss an important call because you’re on the road.
+With follow-me call routing from VirtualPBX, you never have to miss an important call because you’re on the road.
 We can reach you in any location there is a phone, tablet, or computer.

-Setup for follow-me is easy, and it’s done through our web-based management tool.
+Setup for follow-me business call forwarding is easy, and it’s done through our web-based management tool.
 You can change your number list, change the default number, enable or disable any of the numbers from taking calls, and more.

 Because VirtualPBX is a hosted service, not a physical PBX, we can connect calls to any type of phone, over any kind of transport.
 Land lines, cellular phones, satellite phones, Voice-Over-IP (VoIP)—if you can receive standard telephone calls, we can reach you.
 We can also keep you connected through your smartphone, tablet, or computer through the use of softphones.

-In-house PBX systems are not only expensive and difficult to maintain, they have limited connection capabilities.
+In-house PBX systems are not only expensive and difficult to maintain, but also they have limited connection capabilities.
 With premises equipment, connecting with outside employees or branch offices is either very expensive or impossible.
-Going virtual increases your options while reducing your costs.
+Going virtual and utilizing call routing increases your options while reducing your costs.

 Another example is our unique GeoRoute feature, which allows calls to be forwarded automatically to the right employee, ACD queue, or business location before it even gets answered – based on the location of the origination of the call.
 Here’s an example: Suppose you want to have calls from the western United States go to one sales agent, and those from the eastern part of the country go to someone else.
 With GeoRoute from VirtualPBX, we’ll monitor the caller ID of incoming calls and automatically route the calls based on area code.
 Want another example?
 Imagine a franchise operation that wants to publish one national toll-free number but wants calls automatically routed to the franchise that is closest to the caller.
 We can look at the area code and the exchange of the incoming call and make sure that the right franchise gets the call with no human intervention.
 There is no need for a central receptionist, and call charges don’t start until the call is answered, so expenses are kept low.
 In addition, the franchise headquarters doesn’t incur any expense from these calls, since they are completed at the franchise locations.

-GeoRoute can be implemented in several ways.
+GeoRoute business call forwarding can be implemented in several ways.
 You can route calls based on just the area code, the area code and exchange, or the entire number.
 Also calls can be routed: